wp-cli/admin-command/README.md

 ## Installing

-Installing this package requires WP-CLI's latest stable release.
+Installing this package requires WP-CLI v2 or greater.
 Update to the latest stable release with `wp cli update`.

 Once you've done so, you can install this package with: